heremaps/xyz-documentation/docs/api/quickstart/activitylog.md

  {
    "id": "<activityLogSpaceId>",
-   "title": "activity-log for space <newSpaceId>", "description": "This is an automatically created space for the history of space __<newSpaceId>__.  \nCreated on 2019-12-02 at 07:31  \n***\nModified features will be stored in this space by their original _uuid_.  \nThe original namespace properties of XYZ will be stored within the value 'original' of the namespace '@ns:com:here:xyz:log'.  \nIMPORTANT Deleting this space while activity-log is enabled, causes the absence of history.  \n***", "createdAt": 1575271894028,
+   "title": "activity-log for space <newSpaceId>", "description": "This is an automatically created space for the history of space __<newSpaceId>__.  \nCreated on 2019-12-02 at 07:31  \n***\nModified features will be stored in this space by their original _uuid_.  \nThe original namespace properties of Data Hub will be stored within the value 'original' of the namespace '@ns:com:here:xyz:log'.  \nIMPORTANT Deleting this space while activity-log is enabled, causes the absence of history.  \n***", "createdAt": 1575271894028,
    "updatedAt": 1575271894028,
    "searchableProperties": {